 How can I have input into this process?

 The Port is committed to public input.
 The public can provide input at meetings of the Board of Port Commissioners, which are publicly noticed.
 In addition, any project will undergo environmental review, which offers additional opportunities for public input.

 What is the impact on businesses within Seaport Village?

 The Seaport San Diego proposal includes retail and public market components that could provide future small business opportunities.
 The 1HWY1 team has stated that discussions with the existing tenants have been ongoing and are working toward developing a plan to be provided at a later date.
 It is important to note that the Port’s direct relationship is with TRC (formerly Terramar Retail Centers), which has a lease for the Port land.
 The retail and restaurant businesses within Seaport Village are sub-tenants of TRC.
 The 40-year TRC lease expires September 30, 2018.
 In August 2017, the Port issued a Request for Proposals (RFP) for a third party to manage and operate Seaport Village on behalf of the Port until the redevelopment of the Central Embarcadero.
 This will allow the retailers, restaurants and other businesses to operate on an interim basis after TRC’s lease expires.
-At this time, the interim operating period is estimated at up to five years, but may vary.
+At this time, the interim operating period is estimated at up to six years, but may vary.